zold-io/blog.zold.io/pages/boilerplate.md

 digital payment systems like Bitcoin and Ethereum.
 Zold is based on its own custom consensus protocol called Zit, which doesn't have a central ledger and processes transactions between wallets simultaneously.
-Zold has a potential to process a million transactions per second keeping confirmation time as low as one hour.
+Zold has the potential to process a million transactions per second while keeping confirmation time as low as one hour.

 <span class="par">Full description</span>
-In the last few years digital currencies have successfully demonstrated their ability to become an alternative financial instrument in many different markets.
+In the last few years, digital currencies have successfully demonstrated their ability to become an alternative financial instrument in many different markets.
 Most of the technologies available at the moment are based on the principles of Blockchain architecture, including